Lead-gen ebook for EcoVadis

 Overview

-EcoVadis is a well-respected global provider of sustainability ratings and intelligence, helping businesses engage their supply chains and improve their performance across climate, other environmental topics, human rights and business ethics.
-They have multiple solutions all based around their SaaS platform.
+EcoVadis is a well-respected global provider of sustainability ratings and intelligence, helping businesses engage their supply chains and improve performance across environment, human rights and business ethics.
+EcoVadis is a sustainability SaaS company with several solutions based around their digital platform, with an impressive network of 150,000 rated companies.

-This was my first project with EcoVadis, and since then I have worked with them on several other projects.
+This was my first project with EcoVadis, and I have since worked with them on several other projects.

 The brief

-EcoVadis produce many ebooks, whitepapers and reports, many of which are used effectively as lead-magnets, which are a key part of their marketing strategy.
+EcoVadis releases many ebooks, whitepapers and reports, many of which are used effectively as lead-magnets, as a key part of their content marketing strategy.
 However, at the time they didn’t have any gated ebooks on climate action, and they had internal feedback from their sales team that prospects were interested in this topic.

 The target audience was business people in sustainability and procurement teams.
-The objective was to showcase EcoVadis expertise on how to reduce emissions and improve climate resilience in your supply chain, while attracting relevant leads for marketing their Carbon Action Manager package.
+The objective was to showcase EcoVadis’ expertise on how to reduce emissions and improve climate resilience in your supply chain, while attracting relevant leads for marketing their Carbon Action Manager product.
 The target length was around 15 pages, or 3,000 words.

-When I came on board, the EcoVadis team already had a concept and outline for the ebook, based on a 3-step framework.
-I wrote all the content for the ebook, with input and edits from the EcoVadis team, and they had their internal design team typeset and design the PDF report.
+When I came on board, EcoVadis already had a concept and outline for the ebook, based on a 3-step framework.
+I wrote the content for the ebook, with input and edits from the EcoVadis team, and they had their internal design team typeset and design the PDF report.

 Front cover of the ebook.
 The title clearly articulates the benefit that the target audience wants to see, and the ‘3 steps’ bit makes it sound concrete and actionable.
 More benefits and keywords are used in the subtitle, and the word ‘proven’ increases authority and trust.